-Selena Gomez Responds Perfectly To A Candid Photo Of Her Becoming A Meme
+Selena Gomez Responds Perfectly to a Candid Photo of Her Becoming a Meme

 — ❤️ (@gomezorgohome0) August 15, 2023

-This isn’t the first time Selena has gotten in on a joke about her online by playing along with it.
+This isn’t the first time Gomez has gotten in on a joke about her online by playing along with it.

 She later called that event one of her biggest beauty disasters to Glamour UK.